On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Empirical Example

-\\ Figure \ref{figure2} presents the cumulative incidence curves for the optimal dynamic treatment regime "initiate RRT if in the last 24h creatinine stage 2 AKI condition has been met and one of the events occurred: pH $< 7.05$ or oliguric stage 3 AKI condition has been met", which resulted in the lowest estimated 30-day ICU mortality among the considered DTRs, computed using the Aalen-Johansen estimator given by (\ref{eq19}) and the estimator obtained using marginal structural models given by (\ref{eq25}).
-Furthermore, we compare the best performing regime with the observed cumulative incidence corresponding to the current standard of care (obs).
-The suggested treatment rule leads to a $12.6 \%$ relative decrease in 30-day ICU mortality from $12.43 \%$ for the current standard of care to $10.85 \%$.
-The confidence intervals for the IPC-weighted Aalen-Johansen estimator are based on the infinitesimal jackknife variance estimator, as implemented in the package \texttt{survival} \citep{Therneau2020}, and are presented by dashed lines.
-The confidence intervals for the marginal structural model estimator can be obtained using the non-parametric bootstrap.
-These are not displayed in Figure \ref{figure2}, as these nearly coincide with confidence intervals for the IPC-weighted Aalen-Johansen estimator.
-Note that these confidence intervals have been computed for a particular pre-specified treatment regime and as such do not take into account the uncertainty due to the choice of the optimal treatment regime (see Section \ref{section:label5} for further discussion of this issue).\\ As indicated in Section \ref{section:label2} there is a risk of being overly optimistic about the optimal DTR whenever its selection and its performance assessment are conducted on the same data set.
-To provide a more realistic out-of-sample performance assessment we computed the 5-fold cross-validation benchmark for the optimal dynamic treatment regime given by (\ref{eq20}).
-We can see that the cross-validation estimate of the mortality risk (CV-DTR) results in a reduction of 30-day ICU mortality compared to the current standard of care, however the reduction is smaller than suggested by the in-sample estimate.
-The difference between the cross-validation benchmark (CV-DTR) and the in-sample evaluation of 30-day ICU mortality under the optimal DTR (optDTR) gives an indication of over-optimism due to choice and performance assessment of the optimal regime on the same data set.
-There is thus a suggestion that the estimated optimal treatment regime is expected to lead to a reduction in ICU mortality relative to the standard of care.
+Figure \ref{figure2} presents the cumulative incidence curves for the optimal dynamic treatment regime "initiate RRT if creatinine stage $2$ AKI condition has been met and one of the events occurred in the last $24$h: pH $< 7.05$ or oliguric stage $3$ AKI condition has been met", which resulted in the lowest estimated $30$--day ICU mortality among the considered DTRs, computed using the Aalen--Johansen estimator given by (\ref{eqn10}) and the estimator obtained using marginal structural models given by (\ref{eqn17}).
+The suggested treatment rule leads to a $12.6 \%$ relative decrease in $30$--day ICU mortality from $12.43 \%$ for the current standard of care to $10.85 \%$.
+The confidence intervals for the IPC weighted Aalen--Johansen estimator are based on the infinitesimal jackknife variance estimator, as implemented in the package \texttt{survival} \citep{Therneau2020}, and are presented by dashed lines.
+They are expected to be conservative as a result of ignoring uncertainty in the obtained weights \citep{Rotnitzky2010a}.
+The confidence intervals for the marginal structural model estimator can be obtained using the nonparametric bootstrap.
+These are not displayed in Figure \ref{figure2}, as these nearly coincide with confidence intervals for the IPC weighted Aalen--Johansen estimator.
+Note that these confidence intervals have been computed for a particular prespecified treatment regime and as such do not take into account the uncertainty due to the choice of the optimal treatment regime (see Section \ref{sec6} for further discussion of this issue). \\